lzls/Videos/README.md

 - Play an online audio/video stream by entering a direct URL or choosing a publicly shared YouTube video/playlist from the Online Videos page.
 - A set of useful, typical, and even awesome ops for the audio/video playbacks.
-- Simple and smooth UI with day/night mode support.
+- Simple and smooth UI with split screen, popup window and day/night mode support.
 - Crashes are auto reported and users can send their suggestion or problems they encountered, all of which help make this app much better.
 - Hot and cold updates support to continuously let user get the latest product for bug fixes,